 The Put-Call ratio is a popular sentiment indicator.
 Extreme readings, mostly signaling panic and climax, are often used as contrarian signals to fade the market.
 For example, a high put reading might signal that traders and investors are panicking and are buying downside insurance (put options act as insurance) and that a market bottom is imminent.
 But does this hold up in a backtest?
+Can we make a profitable Put-Call strategy?

 The Put-Call ratio divides the volume or open interest among both puts and calls for a certain instrument or asset class on a daily basis.
 The ratio can be used in different ways.
 Our own backtests reveal that there are better sentiment indicators out there, for example, the VIX-indicator.